nicholaswilde/recipes/docs/sides/jojo's-biscuits.md

 ### Step 9

 Biscuits are best the day they are made (and ideally fresh out of the oven!).
-Serve with [strawberry jam][2] or gravy, if desired.
+Serve with [strawberry jam][2] or [gravy][3], if desired.
 Store leftovers in an airtight container at room temperature for up to 2 days.

 ## :link: Source